Shamir (album)

-Shamir is the self-titled seventh studio album by American singer-songwriter Shamir.
+Shamir is the seventh studio album by American singer-songwriter Shamir.
 The album was self-released by the artist on October 2, 2020.

 Release

 On June 11, 2020, Shamir released the first single "On My Own".
 The single is about regaining independence after a break-up, while "peppy drums, a sprightly bassline, and guitar riffs that wouldn’t sound out of place on a Cherry Glazerr LP" are played.
 "On My Own" was ranked at number 49 of the Top 50 Songs of 2020 by Consequence of Sound.

 On July 17, 2020, Shamir announced the release of his new album, along with the second single "I Wonder".
 Of the single, Shamir explained the meaning: "The song is about the feeling of love taking over your heart, even when you don’t want it to.
 It also alludes to climate change and how humans ('love') can be the most toxic thing to the planet ('the heart'), but also the only thing that can fix it."

 The third single "Running" was released on August 28, 2020.
 Shamir said the single is "about a time in my life when I was a part of a toxic friend group where I was the only non-cis person.
 The song is from the perspective of me now realizing how much it affected my mental health after being a few years removed and realizing how much I was dulling myself down so I did not stick out any more than I already did."

 On September 24, 2020, the fourth single "Other Side" was released.